lumi-ai-factory/data_management/content/3-1_fair_data_for_industry.md

 - Quality indicators and known limitations
 - Dataset and model versioning

-✅**Practical examples**
+>[!tip]✅**Practical examples**
+>

-To make industrial and HPC datasets reusable in practice, organizations can:
+>To make industrial and HPC datasets reusable in practice, organizations can:
+>

-- Record provenance information describing how data was generated, processed, and validated so future teams can understand and trust it.
+>- Record provenance information describing how data was generated, processed, and validated so future teams can understand and trust it.
-- Specify clear licensing or internal usage rules, ensuring engineers know under what conditions data can be reused in new models or workflows.
+>- Specify clear licensing or internal usage rules, ensuring engineers know under what conditions data can be reused in new models or workflows.
-- Include quality indicators (e.g., completeness, validation status, known limitations) so teams can judge whether a dataset fits a new purpose.
+>- Include quality indicators (e.g., completeness, validation status, known limitations) so teams can judge whether a dataset fits a new purpose.
-- Version datasets and models consistently, so users can trace exactly which version was used in past training runs, simulations, or deployments.
+>- Version datasets and models consistently, so users can trace exactly which version was used in past training runs, simulations, or deployments.
-- Use community‑ or industry‑endorsed standards for formats and metadata, making it easier to reuse datasets across teams, tools, and long-term projects.
+>- Use community‑ or industry‑endorsed standards for formats and metadata, making it easier to reuse datasets across teams, tools, and long-term projects.